 The following example

-closePopOut() method will close popout-windows on desktop as well as the popout-tab on Android.
-The method will use the
+closePopOut() function will close popout-windows on desktop as well as the popout-tab on Android.
+The function will use the

-window.close() method on desktop but also as a fallback on Android if the work-around stops working in a future version of Firefox.
+window.close() function on desktop but also as a fallback on Android if the work-around stops working in a future version of Firefox.